pytorch/torchtune/README.md

 ## Installation

-torchtune is tested with the latest stable PyTorch release as well as the preview nightly version. torchtune leverages torchvision for fine-tuning multimodal LLMs and torchao for the latest in quantization techniques; you should install these as well.
+torchtune is tested with the latest stable PyTorch release as well as the preview nightly version. torchtune leverages torchvision for finetuning multimodal LLMs and torchao for the latest in quantization techniques; you should install these as well.

 ### Install stable release